There are many different ways network nodes can be connected together.

 Bus and Star Bus topology

-Early Ethernet networks used a bus structure as Ethernet was originally designed to use coaxial cable.
+Early Ethernet networks used a bus structure as Ethernet was originally designed to use a shred coaxial cable.

 Modern Ethernet networks use UTP (unshielded Twisted pair) and switches creating a star bus (hybrid) structure, as do Wi-Fi Networks.